 Ask The Experts

-Questions from students, advice from professors
+Questions from students.
+Advice from professors.

-I work part-time at a company that just launched an internal social media platform – it’s like Facebook but only employees at our company can join.
+Question: I work part-time at a company that just launched an internal social media platform – it’s like Facebook, but only employees at our company can join.
 Don’t get me wrong, I love Facebook, but I think it’s kind of counterproductive in a work setting.
 Should I accept my boss’s friend request?

-Your company is one of the many organizations who have recently launched “enterprise social media.”
+Advice: Your company is one of the many organizations who have recently launched “enterprise social media.”
 In a recent study, my colleagues and I found that younger people who use social media frequently in their personal lives are more skeptical about enterprise social media.
 The open, personal nature of communication that we associate with existing social media is explicitly the type of communication many of us want to avoid at work.

 However, there are many benefits of internal social media that you might consider.
 Social media can provide more open communication, greater sharing, and increased connections, which has the opportunity of improving work.
 Social media has different purposes and benefits in different contexts, and it can be just as useful in your work life as it is at home.

 My roommate was interviewing for an internship and got asked to come back for an “optional” second interview.
 He really hates interviewing, so he decided to skip the second interview and just take the job.
 Did he make the right decision?

 As painful as interviews can be, communication research shows that there is an incredible amount of information that is shared during these interactions.
 The interview is an important learning tool for employers (to learn about you, your skill set, and how to help you succeed) and interviewees (to learn about the company culture, job requirements, and overall fit).
 Interestingly, studies show that even if we learn negative information about a company or job during the interview, those messages are beneficial and help us feel more satisfied in subsequent work.